nirmata/get-troubleshooting-data/README.md

-# Kyverno Policy Testing Repository
+# Kyverno-Policy-Based Troubleshooting and Resource Management for Kubernetes
 This repository includes resources for testing a Kyverno policy designed to initiate a job.
 This job gathers troubleshooting data (including logs, kubectl describe output, and events from the namespace) from pods that have restarted three times and subsequently creates a Jira ticket.

 ## Prerequisites: